Marijuana is the most popular illegal recreational drug in America. Learn how to help someone with marijuana dependency, even if it's yourself.

 Marijuana is the most widely used substance of abuse next to alcohol.
 While marijuana may be slowly becoming accepted both recreationally and medically, most health practitioners, psychologists and counselors would agree that it still has the potential for abuse.
-Our approach to the treatment of marijuana dependency is the same as any other substance of abuse.
+The approach to the treatment of marijuana dependency is the same as any other substance of abuse.

 Americans have admitted to trying marijuana at least once.

 increase in domestic marijuana production over the last 25 years.